bioinfoUQAM/mirLibSpark/README.md

 git clone git@github.com:JulieCJWu/mirLibSpark.git
 ```

 Step 2: put some RNA-seq libraries in `input` folder.
-Use a small demo file (library_a5.txt) for a quick test; or use an Arabidopsis library GSM1087974 (100.txt) as an example.
+Use a small demo file for a quick test; or use an Arabidopsis library GSM1087974 (100.txt) as an example.
 ```
 cd mirLibSpark
 mkdir input
-cp input_samples/library_a5.txt input
+cp ../input_samples/library_a_len1.txt ../input
 ```

 Step 3: edit the submission file `mirlibspark_submission.sh`